jniemann66/ferocious/readme.md

 **Options/Enable Multi-Threading** uses the **--mt** option in ReSampler to enable multi-threading.
 This usually results in a significant speed improvement on multi-CPU systems. !

-**Options/Enable tooltips**

-Allows you to switch off the tooltips after you have become familiar with the controls, or switch them back on again as desired.
+**Options/Enable tooltips** - Allows you to switch off the tooltips after you have become familiar with the controls, or switch them back on again as desired.

+**Options/Theme** - Allows a *theme* to be selected, which affects the appearance of the user interface.
+Themes are stored in .qss files, which are based on css, but use some non-standard properties which are specific to Qt.
+Themes are potentially highly customisable.
+Some sample themes are included in the distribution.

 **Help/about ...**